 Singapore has it all.
 From gorgeous tropical green spaces to modern skyscrapers, hipster cafes to colorful shophouses.
 Above this, the architecture and general design around the Lion City is unique, inventive and absolutely photogenic.
 Don’t forget your selfie stick and extra battery pack as you’ll be snapping pics like never before.

 While most of the Little Red Dot will have you pulling out your camera, we’re here to help you find the most unique and the most beautiful places in Singapore to snap a selfie or pose for your #OOTD.
 Follow us on a journey of the most instagrammable spots in Singapore.
+And don’t forget to check out our post on 300+ Instagram Quotes and Caption Ideas for some insta-ration.

 True to its name, Emerald Hill is a true gem.
 What makes Emerald Hill so Instagram worthy is the blend of gorgeous Peranakan architecture on the exterior with fantastic bars inside, your camera will be working overtime here.